stanleyqubit/MWSE/docs/source/guides/metadata.md

 [dependencies.mge-xe]
 version = ">=0.15.0"

-# mwse-module can be a folder or lua file, anywhere in /mods, /lib etc
+# lua-mod can be a folder or lua file, anywhere in /mods, /lib etc
 [dependencies.mods."My Lua mod"]
-mwse-module = "mer.myLuaMod"
+lua-mod = "mer.myLuaMod"

 # Check if a plugin (esp or esm) is active
 [dependencies.mods."OAAB Data"]